tljubej/bioinf2015/README.md

     make run-benchmark

-The tool GNU Time is required to run the benchmarks.
+The tools `pv` and GNU Time are required to run the benchmarks.

-A C++11 compliant compiler is required.
+If running the tests or benchmarks produces strange errors:

+    terminate called after throwing an instance of 'std::system_error' what():  Enable multithreading to use std::thread: Operation not permitted

+then you have most likely encountered a GCC [bug](https://bugs.launchpad.net/ubuntu/+source/gcc-defaults/+bug/1228201), which is worked around by rebuilding with

+    make LDFLAGS=-Wl,--no-as-needed`

+This bug is present on bio-linux 8.